collectiveaccess/ProvidenceDocs/_source/media/media_watermarking.rst

 Requirements
 ------------

-Watermarking is only supported for image formats processed by the ImageMagick and IMagick media processing plugins.
+Watermarking is only supported for image formats processed by the ImageMagick, GraphicsMagick Gmagick, and IMagick media processing plugins.
 Watermarking is not supported with GD.
-If you are having trouble getting watermarking to work make sure your system is actually using ImageMagick/IMagick.
+If you are having trouble getting watermarking to work make sure your system is actually using a supported media processing plugin.

 Getting started
 ---------------

 Watermarking works by superimposing your watermark image over the image being processed.
 You can specify the location, size and transparency for the watermark, which gives you some control over how obviously visible the watermark is.
 If you need to mark images in a way that is detectable but not distracting then a small mostly transparent logo in a corner of the image is probably sufficient.
 If you want to render images completely unusable for anything but sample purposes a relatively opaque watermark the size of the image itself may be called for.

 How the watermark image is defined will greatly affect how well it performs.
 An effective watermark will be detectable no matter what the image it sits on looks like.
 As you can imagine, if your watermark image is black text and you superimpose it on a dark region it won't be very noticeable.
-In practice, simple black text or logo watermarks will be virtually undetectable to all viewer, including you, on dark backgrounds.
+In practice, simple black text or logo watermarks will be virtually undetectable to all viewers, including you, on dark backgrounds.

 To ensure visibility on all backgrounds make sure your watermark image contains both black and white.
 One effective technique is to take a simple black outline of text or a logo (or both) and give it a white "halo."
 If you have access to Photoshop you can do this easily by: